TheMonk2121/ai-dev-tasks/docs/research/articles/rag-articles.md

 ## Owner

-[Document owner/maintainer information]
+Document owner/maintainer information

 ## Purpose

-[Describe the purpose and scope of this document]
+Describe the purpose and scope of this document

 ## Usage

-[Describe how to use this document or system]
+How to use this document or system

 <!-- README_AUTOFIX_END -->